shpml/fundamentals/05_chapter/08_assesment.md

 Currently, the cards in your game are all formatted vertically (and very awkwardly), and its styling is seriously lacking.
 * Start by changing the orientation of the cards so that they are structured into a conventional two-by-two grid layout.
-* Next, create a nav bar for the game with links to the `Instructions` and `Game` sections, as if they were on two separate pages.
+* Next, create a nav bar for the game with links to the "Instructions" and "Game" sections, as if they were on two separate pages.
 * Style the navbar in a way that lets users know when they are hovering over a clickable item.
 * Finally, be sure to add some color to your footer.
 It's always good to keep user experience (UX) in mind!